-Reye syndrome is sudden (acute) brain damage and liver function problems that do not have a known cause.
+Reye syndrome is characterized by sudden (acute) brain damage and liver function problems.
+This condition does not have a known cause.

 Other symptoms of Reye syndrome: